 Joanna Trela, The Salvation Army’s Project Manager for Anti Human Trafficking and Modern Slavery in Poland, was part of a small group of people working to combat modern slavery in the country who met the Duchess of Cambridge for a private conversation on the issue.

 Joanna runs a project, which raises awareness of modern slavery in Poland, as well as offering employment support to former victims of modern slavery.
 It also runs a job checking service, which aims to prevent people accepting offers of employment from criminals posing as employment agencies, who seek to trick and trade unsuspecting individuals into countries such as the UK.
 The scheme in Poland is funded by The Salvation Army in the UK and Republic of Ireland's International Projects Office in an effort to fight trafficking by criminals wanting to entice slaves to the UK.

-Pictured alongside David Magnus - National Crime Agency International Liaison Officer, Joanna spoke to the Duchess alongside representatives from the Polish police force, and the charity La Strada.
 The Salvation Army in the UK and Republic of Ireland works in partnership with La Strada, so that Polish victims of modern slavery who choose to return to Poland after receiving specialist support from The Salvation Army in the UK, receive ongoing support when they return home.
 This spirit of partnership reflects the sentiments of the Duke of Cambridge who, in a speech earlier at the event, spoke of how much there is to celebrate about the warmth of the relationship between Poland and the UK.

 Similarly, when the Duchess asked the group about collaboration within the anti human trafficking sector, Joanna explained how The Salvation Army in the UK, Poland, and across the world, work together and with other agencies to combat this heinous crime.